 - With a special focus on maritime co-operation, the symposium will feature three expert panels focusing upon history, resources, and security respectively.

-- This event is hosted by Plymouth University and the Daiwa Anglo-Japanese Foundation who play a central role in promoting closer links between the UK and Japan, and we are pleased to welcome them to the South West in our exploration of this important relationship.
+- This event is hosted by University of Plymouth and the Daiwa Anglo-Japanese Foundation who play a central role in promoting closer links between the UK and Japan, and we are pleased to welcome them to the South West in our exploration of this important relationship.

-Primary Partnership Conference and Japan Society Southwest Teachers’ Resource Workshop - Plymouth University Campus
+Primary Partnership Conference and Japan Society Southwest Teachers’ Resource Workshop - University of Plymouth Campus

-Japan400 Plymouth Keynote Lecture - Plymouth University Campus
+Japan400 Plymouth Keynote Lecture - University of Plymouth Campus

 Tuesday 30 September 19.00–21.00